joejag/techblog/_posts/2014-10-09-feature-toggles-vs-authorisation.markdown

 ---
 layout: post
-title: 'Choose one: Feature Toggles or Authorisation'
+title: 'Choose one: Feature Toggles vs Authorisation'
 ---

 Last week I was invited to two meetings on the same day.